-- On the first reading, do a picture walk.
+- Do a picture walk.
 Discuss the characters and actions from the pictures.
 Help students make predictions about what will happen next in the story.
-Introduce what will happen first, next and last. - Introduce high frequency words from the story. - Read the story aloud to model fluency.
-After reading the story, ask questions related to the characters, actions and events in the story. - Read the story aloud, pausing for students to complete repetitive or predictable lines. - During independent or paired reading, focus on the students' individual abilities and needs.
+Introduce what will happen first, next and last. - Introduce high-frequency words from the story. - Read the story aloud to model fluency.
+Ask questions related to the characters, actions and events in the story. - Read the story aloud, pausing for students to complete repetitive or predictable lines. - During independent or paired reading, focus on the students' individual abilities and needs.
 Encourage students to use pictures to support reading words.
-Have students use decoding skills to identify unfamiliar words. - Support student reading using text to speech and the communication board. - Follow up reading by discussing the traditions of Christmas.
+Have students use decoding skills to identify unfamiliar words. - Support student reading, using the communication board to do so. - Follow up reading by discussing the traditions of Christmas.

 - These activities are applicable to all the Easy Read Books in this unit.
 Based on the content of the book, determine whether this book is a work of fiction or nonfiction. - Two lessons are designed to build summarization skills.
-The first lesson is based on fictional formats that have a story line, and the second lesson is based on informational text that includes facts and historical events.
+The first lesson is based on fictional formats that have a story line, and the second lesson is based on informational tet that includes facts and historical events.

 Differentiated Tasks

 Level 3 Level 2 Level 1

-• Students will independently read literature forms, including chapter books, biographies, poems, fiction and nonfiction works that have been adapted to student reading level.
-Students will independently read questions about a story and write, speak or select an answer.
-Students will read supported and shared literature forms, including chapter books, biographies, poems, fiction and nonfiction works that have been adapted to student reading level.
-Students will point to or select a picture from a choice of three in response to a question about a story.
-Students will actively participate in supported reading of literature forms, including chapter books, biographies, poems, fiction and nonfiction works that have been adapted to student ability level.
+Students will independently read literature forms, including chapter books, biographies, poems, fiction and nonfiction works that have been adapted to student reading level.
+Students will independently read questions about a story and write, speak or select an answer. literature forms, inclubiographies, poems, ee in response to a Students will actively participate in supported reading of literature forms, including chapter books, biographies, poems, fiction and nonfiction works that have been adapted to student ability level.
 Students will respond to a question by choosing a single option or errorless picture.

-Resources and Materials Additional Resources
+Resources and Materials 6 Notes

-Easy Read Book: Merry Christmas

-Communication board

-Standards Connection Lessons 9, 11, 13, 15
+Easy Read Book: Merry Christmas Communication board Standards Connection Lessons 9, 11, 13, 15